amperka/SegM8Pi/API.md

 When printing text strings, the interpretation of characters in indicator segments is used.
 Instead of unsupported characters (e.g. **K, M, V, W, X, Z**) an overline is displayed (segment a).

+Parameters:

 - `string`: text line.
 - `position`: starting position of the output of a string in the internal buffer.
 - `width`: the number of elements in the internal buffer, and accordingly the number of SegM8 modules needed to display a number or a text.
-- `flags`: formatting flags.

-Available formatting flags:
+Optional parameter:

-- `segm8.Align.RIGHT` – align to the right corner.
-Default state.
-- `segm8.Align.LEFT` – align to the left corner.
+- `align`: output alignment method: `segm8.Align.RIGHT` – align to the right corner, `segm8.Align.LEFT` – align to the left corner (default state).

 ### `write_segments(mask: List[bool], device_index: int) -> None`